dpernes/FCN-rLSTM/README.md

 https://arxiv.org/abs/1707.09476

 This code was not written by any of the authors of the original work, so small differences may exist.
 Use it at your own risk.
-If you use the model implemented here, please do not forget to cite the paper:
+If you use the model implemented here in a publication, please do not forget to cite the paper:

 ```
 @inproceedings{zhang2017fcn,